Refine the Framework

 Having taken a snapshot of our cultural landscape and having drafted a framework of goals in Phase I, what remained was to build on that framework.
 We needed to gather a broader, deeper pool of information to refine our goals and determine steps toward their realization.

-To that end, we crafted a survey to assess Santa Barbara county residents’ cultural participation.
-We sought to
+To that end, we crafted a survey to assess Santa Barbara county residents’ cultural participation to:

 assess what creative and cultural activities Santa Barbara County residents engage in now;